5 reasons Billy Wagner should be in Hall of Fame

 Wagner recorded nine 30-save seasons.
 Since Eckersley's first year as a true closer in 1988, only Rivera (15) and Hoffman (14) have had more.
 Among current closers, only Jansen, Kimbrel and Aroldis Chapman (eight each) are approaching Wagner.

 Wagner also recorded four 100-strikeout seasons, a rarity for a ninth-inning closer.
-Since 1988, only Dellin Betances (five) has more.
-Wagner's 10 seasons with at least 75 K's as a reliever are tied for second-most of any closer since 1988 behind Jansen (11).
+Since 1988, only Chapman and Dellin Betances (five each) have more.
+Wagner's 10 seasons with at least 75 K's are one behind Jansen and David Robertson (11 each) for the most of any reliever since 1988.

-The strikeouts were Wagner's biggest edge over his contemporaries in the Hall of Fame.
+The strikeouts are Wagner's biggest edge over his contemporaries who are already in the Hall of Fame.
 Rivera only had one 100-K season and four 75-K seasons.
 Hoffman had two 100-K seasons and five 75-K seasons.